HeavyMedl/lists/README.md

 <a name='and'/>
 ###and ([boolean]) -> boolean
 ------
-**Description**: Boolean obtained by the conjunction of an Array of booleans.
+**Description**: Boolean returned by the conjunction of an Array of booleans.
 True if all booleans are true.
 False if one or more booleans is false.

 **Signature Definition**: Give arg 1 an Array of booleans.
 Get a boolean.